 When your student is making a recurring mistake, it is an opportunity to pause, and then ask together, “Okay, what parts of this are we not understanding?
 Is there a way we might approach this differently?”
 Instead of beating themselves up every time they get something wrong or make a mistake, your student will learn to see math mistakes as opportunities to evaluate, improve, and learn.
 This equips them with a skill that is useful for all of life.

-As an instructor, it is important that I model this process of turning math mistakes into opportunities for my art students.
-When starting a class I show examples of my own work to show that not everything goes as planned, and use this as an opportunity to incorporate what would be otherwise considered a mistake into my learning process.
+As an instructor, it is important to find ways to model this process of turning math mistakes into opportunities for your students.
+For example, I’m an art instructor, and at the beginning of a new class I show examples of my own work that did not go as planned.
+I use this as an opportunity to model that what would be otherwise considered a mistake is an important part of my learning process.

 Math Mistakes and Math Anxiety

-Earlier I mentioned that my art students come back again and again because I have made my class a place where they feel safe to ask questions and make mistakes.
-Some students who have had bad experiences with mathematics, can experience math anxiety and even panic when faced with the prospect of making mistakes or revealing they do not yet understand something.
-It is not uncommon for some students to have immediate panic when they see drill sheets, workbooks filled with word problems, lengthy tests, etc..
-I encourage parents and teachers whose students experience math anxiety to consider these possible solutions.
+Some students who have had bad experiences with mathematics can experience math anxiety and even panic when faced with the prospect of making mistakes or revealing they do not yet understand something.
+It is not uncommon for some students to have immediate panic when they see drill sheets, workbooks filled with word problems, lengthy tests, etc. I encourage parents and teachers whose students experience math anxiety to consider these possible solutions:

 • First, make sure you’re only drilling or testing on material that you’re confident the student knows well.
-Drilling is a great way to practice known skills but not a particularly effective (or inspiring) way to learn new skills.
-If you see your student shut down or meltdown at the site of a drill sheet, begin with a few problems and work up.
-Our worksheet generator allows for as few as 4 problems per sheet.
+Drilling can be a way to practice known skills, but not a particularly effective (or inspiring) way to learn new skills.
+If you see your student shut down or melt down at the site of a drill sheet, begin with a few problems and work up.
+Our Worksheet Generator allows for as few as four problems per sheet.
 Additionally, avoid timing the drills until the student requests to be timed.

 • Limit the time you spend on a concept that your student has not yet mastered.
 For example, the attention span for an 8-year-old when trying to understand something is typically around 10 minutes.
 Use their age number plus two as a guide to determine what is average for your student’s age.
-If you want the math session to be longer you can either switch out to reviewing math the student has already mastered or work with games or activities using known skills.
-Another option might be 2 short sessions with a 2 hour break in between.
+If you want the math session to be longer, you can either switch out to reviewing math the student has already mastered or work with games or activities using known skills.
+Another option might be two short sessions with a two-hour break in between.

-• When introducing a new concept, coach your student toward a more positive mindset by saying something like, “Okay, this is our first day on this, let’s see if we can catch a piece of it today”.
-Again, limit time spent per session on the new concept to their age plus 2.
+• When introducing a new concept, coach your student toward a more positive mindset by saying something like, “Okay, this is our first day on this, let’s see if we can catch a piece of it today.”
+Again, limit time spent per session on the new concept to their age plus two.

 Math Mistakes and Test-Based Assessment

-In the Math-U-See approach, we’ve included test pages to help students get used to the idea of test-taking and help determine whether your student has achieved mastery.
+In the Math-U-See approach, we’ve included test pages to help students get used to the idea of test taking and help determine whether your student has achieved mastery.
 We do not recommend taking the test until the student has demonstrated mastery in the practice and review sheets of a given lesson.
-If your student needs extra time to achieve mastery, extra online practice is found for elementary students on our worksheet generator and on the Extra Practice Pages for upper level students.
+If your student needs extra time to achieve mastery, online practice is found for elementary students on our Worksheet Generator and on the Extra Practice Pages for upper level students.

-The “wait for mastery approach” to testing teaches your student to develop an understanding of what they need to be prepared for a test.
-This approach sets your student up for success in testing so when they see the word test at the top of the page, they feel confident in their ability to tackle it.
+The “wait for mastery” approach to testing teaches your student to develop an understanding of what they need to be prepared for a test.
+This sets your student up for success in testing so when they see the word “test” at the top of the page, they feel confident in their ability to tackle it.

 At the beginning of this blog post, I talked about the importance of instructors modeling mistakes and the learning process.
 The more that you and your student can embrace the perspective that mistakes are opportunities to grow, the more positive the learning process will become for both of you.
 And like myself and my art students, I’m confident that your student will grow to feel like math is something they can do, and maybe even enjoy!